vericast/spylon-kernel/README.md

 ## Installing the jupyter kernel

-To install the jupyter kernel install it using

 ```
 python -m spylon_kernel install
 ```

 ## Using the kernel

-The scala spark metakernl prodived a scala kernel by default.
-At the first scala cell that is run a spark session will be constructed so that a user can interact with the interpreter.
+The scala spark metakernel provides a scala kernel by default.
+On the first execution of scala code, a spark session will be constructed so that a user can interact with the interpreter.

 ### Customizing the spark context